tackme31/Sitecore.ItemSelector/README.md

 ### SelectAllItems
 Returns all items that are hit by the selector.

-- Example 1: Get all items in multilist field.
+- Example 1: Get all items in a multilist field.
 ```csharp
 var items1 = item.SelectAllItems("Tags*");